Resistant Starch 101: A Complete Beginner’s Guide

 The best sources of resistant starch

-Some foods with a high resistant starch content, like cooked and cooled white potatoes and legumes, aren’t ideal for people with certain dietary restrictions or food sensitivities.
+Foods high in resistant starch, like cooked and cooled white potatoes and legumes, aren’t ideal for people with certain dietary restrictions or food sensitivities.
 If you don’t eat nightshades or feel gastrointestinal side effects like bloating after eating legumes, pay attention to how you feel and adjust accordingly.

-Here’s more detail about different foods you can try to get more resistant starch in your diet.
+Here’s more detail about different foods you can use to create resistant starch recipes:

 - Raw potato starch: Bob’s Red Mill Potato Starch is a good brand.
 To retain the resistant starch, don’t cook it—rather, dissolve the granules in cold or lukewarm water or a smoothie.